What is auto Insurance?

 - Roadside assistance insurance: This coverage helps with quick repairs like changing a tire, jumpstarting your car, or towing your car to the nearest repair felicity if it can’t be fixed.

-- Rideshare insurance: Buying rideshare insurance protects rideshare drivers when they are waiting for customers and driving around passengers.
+- Rideshare insurance: Buying rideshare auto insurance protects rideshare drivers when they are waiting for customers and driving around passengers.

 - Umbrella insurance: This coverage is extra liability insurance, which can be helpful if you are sued.